Simon’s Seat, Bolton Abbey

 Bolton Abbey Estate Walks have clear route descriptions on the Bolton Abbey Website.
 There are also downloadable maps available from there.
 This description supplements that.
 We always recommend that you take a map and GPS with you, but this is even more important on the long walks!
 Good Lord, imagine if you had to turn back at do a section again!
 The horror….. the inevitable WHINGEING!

-Beginning at the Riverside Car Park, head towards the Cavendish Pavilion (where you could treat yourself to a coffee and a cake - check opening times!)
-You want to cross the wooden bridge and follow the clear signage pointing you in the direction of the Valley of Desolation.
-After coming to a gate near the riverside, you will need to head upwards towards the road.
+Beginning at the Riverside Car Park, head towards the Cavendish Pavilion (where you could treat yourself to a coffee and a cake) Cross the wooden bridge and follow the clear signage pointing you in the direction of the Valley of Desolation.
+Turn left at the end of the bridge and continue along the riverside to another gate.
+Here, turn right and head uphill towards the road.

 The path is wide, stony and very visible.
 Follow this through the plantation, until you reach the furthest perimeter, which will take you out onto the open moorland.
 Ahead of you to your right, you will see Barden Fell, to the left, Carncliff Top.
-A word of warning that between August and December, game shooting takes place on the moor, and on occasion it may be closed.
-Check with Bolton Abbey if you are unsure.
-Also, in prolonged periods of dry weather, the moorland may also be closed to prevent the risk of fire.
-Again, if in doubt, check before you head out!
+In prolonged periods of dry weather, the moorland may also be closed to prevent the risk of fire.
+If in doubt, check before you head out!

 If you detour, double back on yourself to the path and keep heading up.
-The climb is pretty gently and gradual and you need to keep going on it, until you see the rocks of Truckle Crags to your right.
-They are another great climbing spot and from them, you’ll be able to see the massive rocky playground of Simon’s Seat just ahead (in a general right direction).
+The climb is pretty gradual.
+Keep going until you see the huge rocks to your right.
+Here, there is a pretty sizable and obvious path junction.
+Turn right.
+The terrain changes from rocky track to a wide well trodden path.
+You will be able to see the large rocks of Simon’s Seat up ahead.

-Once you have reached the impressive rocky outcrop, and clambered to your heart’s content, head to the Trig Point, which is situated on the topmost rock.
+Once you have reached the impressive rocky outcrop, and clambered to your heart’s content, head to the Trig Point, which is situated on the topmost rock on the right of the mass of boulders.

-To head back, you need to take the path in the direction of the Devil’s Apronful, ignoring the flagged pathway that takes you down to Dalehead Farm.
-The path is the one turning left from the perspective of your original approach to the top of Simon’s Seat.
+To head back, you need to take the path in the direction of the Devil’s Apronful, ignoring the flagged pathway that goes in between the two rocky areas that takes you down to Dalehead Farm.
+Cast your mind back to the approach to the summit rocks.
+The right hand outcrop has the trig, the left hand pile has the path you need running directly in front of it, heading towards the Devil’s apronful in a south-westerly direction.

 This will take you gradually downwards towards another plantation with mega views across the Dales to your right and ahead.

-Once you reach the perimeter wall of the plantation, follow the signposts and take the clear and wide zig-zagged path leading downwards through the trees.
+Once you reach the perimeter wall of the plantation, follow it for a short distance and then turn right onto the large wide zig-zagged track leading downwards through the trees.

-At the bottom, you will emerge out of the trees and will be treated to more spectacular views, as you descend towards Howgill.
+At the bottom, you will emerge out of the trees and be treated to more spectacular views, as you descend towards Howgill.
 You need to take the path that heads straight on at the cross roads of paths at Howgill Lane.
-However, if you take a couple of minutes detour to the left, you will find LOVE Brownies who serve coffee and INCREDIBLE brownies!
+BUT FIRST, take a detour left to the Brownie Barn for brownies and ice cream, hot drinks or whatever else you fancy!
 Well worth a 5 minute detour.
-And an impeccably placed cake bribery option!
+An impeccably placed cake bribery option!

 Keep heading straight on, passing through the tiny Hamlet of Howgill, until you reach a road (Stangs Lane).
-The bridge over Fir Beck is to your right, and at this point, you need to carefully cross the road, and continue along the path which leads you through a small caravan site, and which takes you to the edge of the River Wharfe.
+The bridge over Fir Beck is to your right, and at this point, you need to carefully cross the road keeping to the left of the bridge and walking straight on through a small caravan site.
+This takes you to the edge of the River Wharfe.
 This path will be signposted The Dales Way, and it will veer left, and take you all the way back alongside the river until you get to Barden Bridge.

 ⭐ We hope you enjoy our walks, but please exercise common sense as routes can change with the weather conditions and seasons!
 The routes have been walked by our own two feet, but you know your own limits.
 Always take a back-up map, don’t rely on GPS alone, wear appropriate clothing for the weather and take adequate snacks and refreshments with you (although as a parent, I know you already know that bit!)